fytinnovations/oc-user-connect/README.md

-# User-Connect
+# User Connect

 ## OctoberCMS Plugin to Manage Subcriptions

-This repository holds raw documentation and issues for the the user-connect plugin.
+This repository holds raw documentation and issues for the the user connect plugin.

 For documentation please visit [User-Connect official documentation](https://oc-user-connect.fytinnovations.com)